AdamLiscia/adam-liscia/pages/fun/game-building-cocktails/README.md

 # Cocktail Training Game - Setup Guide

-This document explains how to set up the cocktail training game for different restaurant groups.
+This training tool was built by a bartender, for bartenders.
+It helps restaurant staff learn cocktail recipes faster through gamified training.

 ## Overview

-The cocktail training game is designed to help bartenders and staff learn and practice cocktail recipes specific to their restaurant or bar program.
-Each restaurant can have its own customized version with their specific cocktail recipes.
+The cocktail training game is a highly customizable training tool designed to help bartenders and staff learn and practice cocktail recipes specific to their restaurant or bar program.
+Each restaurant can have its own customized version with their specific cocktail recipes, helping to:

+- Accelerate training for new staff
+- Maintain recipe consistency across multiple locations
+- Test knowledge and build confidence in a fun environment
+- Reduce training costs and improve service quality

 ## How URLs Work

-Each restaurant gets its own URL in the format:
+Each restaurant gets its own URL using a query parameter:
 ```
-adamliscia.com/fun/game-building-cocktails/[restaurant-name]
+adamliscia.com/fun/game-building-cocktails/game-building-cocktails.html?restaurant=[restaurant-name]
 ```

 For example:
+- Training Tool Demo: `adamliscia.com/fun/game-building-cocktails/game-building-cocktails.html` (default)
-- Bedford Post Inn: `adamliscia.com/fun/game-building-cocktails/bpi` (or just `game-building-cocktails.html`)
+- Bedford Post Inn: `adamliscia.com/fun/game-building-cocktails/game-building-cocktails.html?restaurant=bpi`
-- Fort Pond Bay: `adamliscia.com/fun/game-building-cocktails/fort-pond-bay`
+- Fort Pond Bay: `adamliscia.com/fun/game-building-cocktails/game-building-cocktails.html?restaurant=fort-pond-bay`
-- Applebees: `adamliscia.com/fun/game-building-cocktails/applebees`
+- Applebees: `adamliscia.com/fun/game-building-cocktails/game-building-cocktails.html?restaurant=applebees`

 ## Setting Up for a New Restaurant